design-tokens/community-group/technical-reports/format/composite-types.md

 <aside class="example" title="Fallback for string stroke style">

-Some design tools like Figma don't support inset, outset or double style lines.
+Some [=design tools=] like Figma don't support inset, outset or double style lines.
 When a user applies a `stroke-style` token with those values, such tools might therefore fallback to displaying a solid line instead.

 </aside>